TazarSec/DemoProject/README.md

 # DemoProject

-A small Vite + React + TypeScript app used to demo a supply-chain security tool that scans npm dependencies on pull requests.
+A small Vite + React + TypeScript app used to demo a supply-chain security tool Manticore that scans npm dependencies on pull requests.

 ## Stack